Skip to content

 }

 This setting doesn't affect queries that contain multiple rules.
-To turn this settig on, put the following line in the relationalai-vscode.toml file in the root of your project (or in ~/.rai):
+To turn this setting on, put the following line in the relationalai-vscode.toml file in the root of your project (or in ~/.rai):

 infer-output = true

-If you want to limit the results that display in the engine and database output listings, you can do that with database-filter-regex and engine-filter-regex settings in your relationalai-vscode.toml file (or in ~/.rai):
+If you want to limit the results that display in the Databases, Engines, and Transactions Views in the RelationalAI View, you can do that with the database-filter, engine-filter, and transaction-filter settings in your relationalai-vscode.toml file:

-The settings above, for example, would show you only the databases and engines whose names start with anon.
+The settings above, for example, would show you only the databases and engines whose names start with anon as well as the transactions whose associated database name starts with anon.
+The other fields you can use with [transaction-filter] are engine_name, database_name, id, query, state, tags.

-This works by doing (new RegExp("^" + yourSetting)).test(engineName) in Javascript, so you can consult documentation for Javascript regular expressions for specific regex details for this feature.
+These features are implemented by evaluating (new RegExp(yourSetting)).test(engineName) in Javascript, so you can consult documentation for Javascript regular expressions for specific regex details for this feature.

 User relationalai-vscode.toml file

-If there are settings that you want to use for all of your projects, you can put them in a file called ~/.rai/relationalai-vscode.toml.
+If there are settings that you want to use for all of your projects, you can put them in a file called ~/.rai/relationalai-vscode.toml, where ~ represents your home directory.
 Each setting is resolved by first consulting the project-level relationalai-vscode.toml file and then the user-level relationalai-vscode.toml file if that setting is not present in the project-level file.

 Support